Zankoku-Okuno/blag/site/journal/how-to-journal.md

 Between the blag and my daily journal, I'm doing a lot of writing, and it's ballooning my meta time taking care of it.
 One way I could think about it is that the journal is spontaneous writing practice, whereas the blag is directed writing practice.
 As such, I should be choosing goals for the blag, not simply garbage collecting everything into it, even if it "would make a good piece for the blag".

+> If all else fails, keep a notebook in your hands everyday.
+>
+> paraphrase from The Pen Addict podcast #288 ~45min in